 Permission from the student's advisor is required before taking any course outside USM to satisfy a requirement of the major.

 University Core Curriculum requirements are outlined elsewhere in this catalog.
 Some requirements of the Bachelor of Science in Mechanical Engineering degree program also satisfy Core Curriculum requirements, as noted.

 Credits to graduate: 128.5

 Preparation for the Bachelor of Science in Mechanical Engineering degree program should include a high school degree with 4 units of English, 2 units of social science, 1 unit of chemistry with lab, 1 unit of physics with lab, and 4 units of mathematics including algebra II and trigonometry.
 Incoming students who do not satisfy the admission requirements may enroll in remedial courses provided by the University.
 Transfer students require a transfer GPA of 2.25.

-The recommended course sequence in tabular and in graphical form for the current catalog year can be viewed at www.usm.maine.edu/engineering/engineering-curricula.
+The recommended course sequence in tabular and in graphical form can be viewed at www.usm.maine.edu/engineering/engineering-curricula.